AE-Hilster/slot-prototype/README.md

 - Predefined results to land at the end of a spin.
 - Cycle through winning lines, highlighting the winning symbols and moving the win amount to the line location.
 ## Feature Roadmap
-- Symbol animations (spine or png sequences).
+- Symbol animations (land, line win, etc.).